Environment and toxicity

 consumption

-Evidence of respective toxins in the marine food web suggests that seafood or processed foods from the ocean may also contain heavy metals and/or munition compounds.
+Evidence of respective toxins in the marine food web suggests that seafood or processed food from the ocean may also contain heavy metals and/or munition compounds.